commercelayer/commercelayer-cli-plugin-triggers/README.md

 _See code: [src/commands/bundle/index.ts](https://github.com/commercelayer/commercelayer-cli-plugin-triggers/blob/main/src/commands/bundle/index.ts)_

-## `cl-triggers bundle:compute_compare_at_amount ID`
+### `cl-triggers bundle:compute_compare_at_amount ID`

-Send this attribute if you want to compute the compare_at_amount_cents as the sum of the prices of the bundle SKUs for the market.
+Send this attribute if you want to compute the compare_at_amount_cents as the sum of the prices of the bundle SKUs for the market..

 ```
 USAGE